tejasjadhav30/Spring-Batch-Observability-With-OpenTelemetry-Collector/README.md

 # Spring-Batch-Observability-With-OpenTelemetry-Collector

-# 📊 Observability Setup with OpenTelemetry in Spring Batch

 ## 📘 Introduction

 This documentation outlines the implementation of **OpenTelemetry (Otel)** within a **Spring Batch** application.
 The goal is to: